 TESTIMONY

-Every table is photographed in use by a local photographer.
+Every table is documented in use.
 These images witness the diverse daily rituals, relationships, and ordinary beauty of household life.

 Testimony from each cohort circulates through exhibitions, publications, and city-scale installations.